 Urban Agriculture refers to cultivation, processing and distribution of agricultural products within the urban areas.
 Urban agriculture has become a common practice globally.
-According to the Food and Agriculture Organization (FAO), by 2007, urban agriculture contributes more than 10% of global food production.
-Whatever the case may be, urban agriculture is becoming more popular with some cities in African and even Asia, known to provide more than 50% of the food for its population.
+According to the Food and Agriculture Organization (FAO), by 2007, urban agriculture contributed more than 10% of global food production.
+Whatever the case may be, several studies and research have shown that urban agriculture is becoming more popular with some cities in African and even Asia, known to provide more than 50% of the food for its population.

 Why urban agriculture?